rancher/rancher.github.io/rancher/v2.0/en/faq/index.md

 #### How would the migration from v1.x to v2.0 work?

-Due to the technical difficulty in transforming a Docker container into a pod running Kubernetes, upgrading will require users to “replay” the same compose files from v1.x into new v2.0 environments.
-We plan to ship with some tools to make migration as seamless as possible.
+Due to the technical difficulty in transforming a Docker container into a pod running Kubernetes, upgrading will require users to “replay” those workloads from v1.x into new v2.0 environments.
+We plan to ship with a tool in v2.1 to translate existing Rancher Compose files into Kubernetes yaml files.
+You will then be able to deploy those workloads on the v2.0 platform.

 #### Will I be able to export my environments from v1.0 and import them into v2.0?